nate-hunter/learn-graphql-links/README.md

 # HOW TO GRAPHQL

-For now, links from the GRAPHQL-NODE tutorial.
+For now, links from the [GRAPHQL-NODE tutorial](https://www.howtographql.com/graphql-js/0-introduction/).

-Later, quiz/test-like questions for each section.
+Later, concepts/quiz/test-like questions for each section and with community answers.